-A student requiring accommodations will present an Accommodation Letter (AL) from Disability Services (DS) identifying the accommodations for which he/she is eligible for the duration of the semester.
+A student requiring accommodations will present an Accommodation Letter (AL) from the Disability Resource Center (DRC) identifying the accommodations for which he/she is eligible for the duration of the semester.
 ALs are dated when the request is made, but accommodations are not in effect until the instructor receives the AL.

-If a student asks for an accommodation but does not present an AL from Disability Services verifying eligibility for accommodations, it is strongly recommended that you ask the student to contact Disability Services.
+If a student asks for an accommodation but does not present an AL from the Disability Resource Center verifying eligibility for accommodations, it is strongly recommended that you ask the student to contact the Disability Resource Center.
 If a student asks you for an accommodation, and that specific accommodation is not listed in the AL, you are not obligated to provide it.

 Yes.
-Federal law requires that students who are registered with Disability Services are entitled to the accommodations listed in the AL. Providing accommodations is a shared obligation of MSUM faculty and staff.
+Federal law requires that students who are registered with the Disability Resource Center are entitled to the accommodations listed in the AL. Providing accommodations is a shared obligation of MSUM faculty and staff.
 The accommodations should not compromise the essential elements or objectives of the course.

-Disability Services grants accommodations to students with documented disabilities based on the recommendations of medical or mental health professionals and based on the needs of students.
+The Disability Resource Center grants accommodations to students with documented disabilities based on the recommendations of medical or mental health professionals and based on the needs of students.
 These accommodations should not compromise the essential elements or objectives of the course.
 For more specific information, please see Examples of Academic Accommodations.

 Yes, accommodations are in effect once you receive the AL. However, accommodations are not retroactive and only apply upon receipt through the end of the semester.

-Students are required to request new ALs from Disability Services every semester.
+Students are required to request new ALs from the Disability Resource Center every semester.
 Please have the student contact our office to request ALs for the current semester.

 The decision to disclose disability information is made by the student.
 Some students may wish to keep specific disability information confidential and others may choose to openly discuss their diagnoses and related information with you.
 You can ask students about their needs related to learning and fulfilling the requirements of your course, but you should avoid asking specific questions about their disability.
 Please be respectful of the student's disability and accommodations and understand that there are hidden disabilities that are not obvious or easily identified.